 We'd love to have you participate as an AMP instructor!
-All new and returning AMP instructors for fall semester 2022, please fill out this simplified AMP Instructor Enrollment Form, due by August 15, 2022.
+All new and returning AMP instructors for fall semester 2022, please fill out this simplified AMP Instructor Enrollment Form, due by January 11, 2023.
 You'll be asked to list some contact information for yourself and any AMPs who will need additional independent study credits from the TLTC and to fill out some information about how you're planning on using AMPs in your course.
-You will need to have confirmed your AMPs by the time you fill out the application, so we recommend reaching out to potential AMPs in the second half of fall semester.
+You will want to have confirmed your AMPs by the time you fill out the application, so we recommend reaching out to potential AMPs in the second half of fall semester.

 If you have questions about the program or would like to look through examples of how instructors have selected, communicated with, and used AMPs in the past, please read through the AMP Instructor Handbook.

 We'd love to have you serve as an AMP!
 Participation in the program and enrollment in TLTC333 and TLTC399 are limited to students who have already arranged an assignment with a participating instructor.
 If you're interested in being an AMP, please contact your instructor directly to inquire about openings, roles, schedules, and specific eligibility and selection criteria.
 We generally advise instructors to seek students who:

 - Have demonstrated subject mastery with “B” or higher level work in that course